cloudqubes/ootc-documentation/source/adminguide/storage.rst

 Users can create snapshots manually or by setting up automatic recurring snapshot policies.
 Users can also create disk volumes from snapshots, which may be attached to a VM like any other disk volume.
 Snapshots of both root disks and data disks are supported.
-However, CloudStack does not currently support booting a VM from a recovered root disk.
+However, OOTC does not currently support booting a VM from a recovered root disk.
 A disk recovered from snapshot of a root disk is treated as a regular data disk; the data on recovered disk can be accessed by attaching the disk